 It is certainly possible to move to some degree from the unhealthy version to the healthy version by awareness and challenging our habitual behaviour.

-That is very challenging because if we have had those experiences, we will tend to think about ourselves either as simply having had a happy childhood no questions necessary ? or, if we see the adverse experiences we can see ourselves as courageous Survivors.
+That discussion is is very challenging because if we have had those experiences, we will tend to think about ourselves either as simply having had a happy childhood with no questions necessary or, if we see the adverse experiences, we can see ourselves as courageous Survivors.
 It is not at all obvious that it requires extra courage and clarity to see and accept the reality that we were also Victims and we retain that feeling deep within us.

 It may be a question of moving from feeling generally angry and aggressive or anxious, depressed and sorry for ourselves, to feeling anger and sorrow for the child that we were and in some senses still are.
 And having those feelings does not necessarily mean either a dramatic or noisy cathartic or a blaming experience.

-It can mean gradually letting the anger and the sorrow come up; articulate, ventilate ? saying the previously unsaid, possibly the unsayable.
-We can then in time achieve a calm, matter-of-fact attitude to our histories and then be able to act more in line with the healthy roles descibed above.
+It can mean gradually letting the anger and the sorrow come up; articulate, ventilate; saying the previously unsaid, possibly the unsayable.
+We can then in time achieve a calm, matter-of-fact attitude to our histories and then be able to act more in line with the healthy roles described above.